praw-dev/asyncpraw/docs/getting_started/authentication.rst

 tutorial to learn how to obtain and use the initial refresh token.

-Whether or not you use the script there are two processes involved in obtaining access or refresh tokens.
+Whether or not you follow the :ref:`refresh_token` tutorial there are two processes involved in obtaining access or refresh tokens.

 .. _auth_url: